ddev/ddev/docs/content/users/basics/developer-tools.md

 For Drupal 9+ `settings.ddev.php` overrides the Symfony Mailer sendmail configuration to use MailHog.

+For Drupal 8/9 `settings.ddev.php` overrides the [Swift Mailer](https://www.drupal.org/project/swiftmailer) transport configuration to use MailHog.

 For Laravel projects, MailHog will capture Swift messages via SMTP.
 Update your `.env` to use Mailhog with the following settings:

 ```env